MarielHamson/Animal-Shelter-API/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [.NET Core 2.2](https://dotnet.microsoft.com/download) installed.
 If you wish to review the raw code, it's easiest to download a code editor such as Visual Studio Code or Atom.
-Additionally, you'll need [Postman]or similar(https://www.postman.com/downloads/) installed for querying the API but you can also navigate to https://localhost//:5004/api/animals for raw data after running the program.
+Additionally, you'll need [Postman]or similar(https://www.postman.com/downloads/) installed for querying the API but you can also navigate to https://localhost:5004/ for documentation via Swagger.

 ## Import Database using MySQL Workbench